taniShant/mlModelPackging/README.md

 # Outlier Package
-# Builds a sklearn based pipeline to pick configuration based models
+## Builds a sklearn based pipeline to pick configuratio file (.yml) defined  models and deploy pipeline at runtime

 Readme all about the package ...